Mohammed-abdulaziz-eisa/withsecure-phase1/README.md

 ### Last Phase i called it `Model Inference API`

-- it's the same with MLops task assignment but depend on the second phase without training model again or we just call `model_infernce_service` also i made it before in my previous project: [Rental Price Prediction App to Micro Transformation API Development](https://github.com/Mohammed-abdulaziz-eisa/Rental-Price-Prediction-App-to-Micro-Transformation-API-Development).
+- it's the same with MLops task assignment

+but any other task or project i worked on, it be depend on the second phase without training model again or we just call `model_infernce_service` also i made it before in my previous project: [Rental Price Prediction App to Micro Transformation API Development](https://github.com/Mohammed-abdulaziz-eisa/Rental-Price-Prediction-App-to-Micro-Transformation-API-Development).

 - but in this assisment i prefer to use the same mlops task structure to not confuse the reviwer of the task